 For detailed information about cookies in use and similar employed technologies please refer to the Cookies Policy.

-Pregistry is a digital company and most of the data and information it requires to operate is exclusively maintained in digital format on its IT systems hosted at Amazon Web Services data centers in the United States.
+Pregistry is a digital company and Personal Data it requires to operate is exclusively maintained in digital format on its IT systems hosted in the European Union.
+Fully anonymized information is hosted in Amazon Web Services data centers in the United States.

-You should refrain from sharing any personal data that either does not pertain to you or to your child or that is irrelevant to the study when speaking to Pregistry staff over the phone or video call.
+You should take care not to share any Personal Data that either does not pertain to you or to your child or that is irrelevant to the study when speaking to Pregistry staff over the phone or video call.

-Data retention is a major potential risk generator since, during the period the data is available, it may be accessed by a third party, constituting a personal data breach.
+Data retention is a major potential risk generator since, during the period the data are available, they be accessed by a third party, constituting a Personal Data breach.

-Study participant personal data is erased within one month (30 days) after leaving the study or one month (30 days) after having asked for their personal data to be erased.
+Study participant Personal Data is erased within a maximum of one month (30 days) after leaving/completing the study or one month (30 days) after having asked for their Personal Data to be erased, however, the best effort would be made to erase the Personal Data within 48 hours of the completion of the study or the request, as the case may be.

 [GDPR] Right of access.
-The right to obtain from the Controller confirmation as to whether their personal data is being processed, and, if so, to access such personal data as well as related information.
-Pregistry will share the Personal Data over a secure channel, and that (depending on the type of Data as well as volume) may imply the need to convey a “password” via an alternative communication channel to the data Subject to ensure authorized secure access.
-Participants may exercise this right by reviewing information on the Pregistry website user account area or by submitting a request as per herein defined ahead in this document which is the application process for those Data Subjects who are not a Pregistry Participant.
+The right to obtain from the controller confirmation as to whether their Personal Data are being processed, and, if so, to access such Personal Data as well as related information.
+Pregistry will share the Personal Data over a secure channel, and that (depending on the type of data as well as volume) may necessitate a “password” via an alternative communication channel to the data subject to ensure authorized secure access.
+Participants may exercise this right by reviewing information on the Pregistry website user account area or by submitting a request as herein defined ahead in this document which is the application process for those data subjects who are not a Pregistry Participant these requests will be handled by the Data Protection Officer.

 [CCPA] Right to know and access your personal information – similar to the Right of Access under the GDPR, California residents have the right to: